 Although it is not an indoor activity, I highly recommend enjoying a soak in the hot tub as an all-weather relaxing must-do activity in Iceland.
 Rain or shine, the hot tub will keep you warm!

-Budget tip: Ok, our luxurious holiday rental was a bit of a splurge as it has its private hot tub on the patio.
+Budget tip: OK, our luxurious holiday rental was a bit of a splurge as it has its private hot tub on the patio.
 But we also rented an amazing barrel for a night for a far lower price.
-This accommodation was super cozy, cute, and came with a hot tub too.
+This accommodation was super cozy, and cute, and came with a hot tub too.
 At the moment we tried it out, we were the only ones, so it felt like a private experience for far less of the price.
 Check out these super cute barrel guesthouses here.

 Visit the Tomato Farm and enjoy a tomato lunch at Friðheimar